barumau/pandunia/espanya/pandunia-espanya.md

 ## A

-a sababe de - porque
 a - en (a)
-a zay - ahora (actualmente)
-a zay den - hoy
+a danke de - gracias a (merced a)
 a ke - dónde
 a le - allí (allá)
 a line - en línea
 a max - además
 a nove - ahora mismo (justo)
+a sababe de - porque
 a sube - debajo
+a zay - ahora (actualmente)
+a zay den - hoy
 abete - abeto
 able - poder (posible)
 • ablo - posiblemente